patman15/BMS_BLE-HA/CONTRIBUTING.md

 In short, when you submit code changes, your submissions are understood to be under the same [LGPL-2.1 license](LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ### Dummy BMS Example
+Note: In order for the example to work, you need to set the UUIDs of the service, the characteristic providing notifications, and the characteristic for sending commands to.
+While the device must be in Bluetooth range, the actual communication does not matter.
+Always the fixed values in the code will be shown.

 ```python
 """Module to support Dummy BMS."""